All Episodes

 U.S. workers are being told this H-1B worker is being brought in because there's a shortage of your skills.

-And then Disney's telling you, hey, you got to, you know, train your replacement here on H-1B.
+And then Disney's telling you, hey, you got to train your replacement here on H-1B.

 It's devastating on multiple fronts.

-They are losing their job opportunities, their wages and they're going to be affected for their career.
+They're losing their job opportunities, their wages, and they're going to be affected for their career.

 So they're looking at kind of the top line, like unemployment rates and maybe employment overall.

-Now there are data that that do show this, something called the dislocated worker survey.
+Now, there are data that do show this, something called the Dislocated Worker Survey.

-But most of these economists who who cover trade and offshoring and the mainstream, they're really pretty dishonest about, I have to say I've been at this for a long time.
+But most of these economists who cover trade and offshoring and the mainstream, they're really pretty dishonest about, I have to say, I've been at this for a long time.

 I'm not an economist, but I know the issues and know the data very well.

-They're very dishonest because they sort of cherry pick and ignore um these losses.
+They're very dishonest because they sort of cherry pick and ignore these losses.

 So if we concentrated on that a lot more, I think we would see much more.